 Declaring His Independence, Rep. Amash Leaves The GOP

-Saying that "modern politics is trapped in a partisan death spiral," Rep. Justin Amash, the only Republican in Congress who has accused President Trump of impeachable conduct, says he is quitting the GOP.
+Saying that "modern politics is trapped in a partisan death spiral," Rep. Justin Amash, the only Republican in Congress who has accused President Trump of impeachable conduct, is quitting the GOP.

 Amash, a fifth-term congressman representing Michigan's 3rd congressional district, chose Independence Day to disclose his decision.